rockfireredmoon/iceee/README.md

 At some point, you will probably want to actually the server, or create installable packages for your distribution.

-Again, working from build workspace 'builddir' :-
+Again, working from build workspace 'build/default' :-

 ```bash
 cd ..
 meson configure --default-library=static -Dprefix=/usr -Dlocalstatedir=/var -Dsysconfdir=/etc -Dlocalconfigdir=/etc/tawd
 ```

-NOTE: Old versions of Meson use a slightly different command that must be run inside the builddir.
+NOTE: Old versions of Meson use a slightly different command that must be run inside `build/default`.

 ```bash
 mesonconf --default-library=static -Dprefix=/usr -Dlocalstatedir=/var -Dsysconfdir=/etc -Dlocalconfigdir=/etc/tawd